Masters Level Clinical Training in Systemic Family and Couple Psychotherapy

 Programme Aims

-Family therapists are employed as a core part of multi-disciplinary teams, within a range of agencies.
-Specialist systemic family therapy services have an established evidence base for working with a wide range of presenting issues.
+Specialist systemic family therapy services have an established evidence base for working with a wide range of presenting difficulties.
 Trainees will be taught the necessary knowledge and skills to work effectively with evidence-based models across the age range.
 They will need to evidence their knowledge, skills and attributes through the specified assessments and clinical practice requirements.

-By the end of the course students should be able to demonstrate a range of skills including:
+By the end of the course trainees should be able to demonstrate a range of skills including:

-• An understanding of some of the key developmental processes within individuals, families (in diverse forms) and social systems.
+• A comprehensive and advanced understanding of the key developmental processes within and affecting individuals, families (in diverse forms) and social systems.

-• An ability to develop effective therapeutic relationships with a range of clients
+• An advanced ability to develop effective therapeutic relationships with a range of clients.

-• An ability to use a range of techniques to help clients to make changes in their lives
+• An advanced capability to act autonomously and make sound judgements in selecting from, using, and adapting a range of techniques to help clients to make beneficial changes in their lives.

 • An ability to organise work and manage organisational tasks and liaison efficiently and effectively.